getdozer/dozer-docs/docs/accessing-data/typesafe-grpc.md

 Replace `<store-name>` and `<StoreName>` with the appropriate store's name for your query.
 In the provided examples, "trips" is the store name.
 Make sure to format your query according to the guidelines in the [Query Format](query-format) page.

 ## Listening for Store Change Events
-The `on_event` method within the typed gRPC service lets users establish a gRPC stream to monitor real-time changes (like inserts, updates, and deletes) in a particular store, based on specific filter criteria.
+The `OnEvent` method within the typed gRPC service lets users establish a gRPC stream to monitor real-time changes (like inserts, updates, and deletes) in a particular store, based on specific filter criteria.

 #### Method
-`on_event`
+`OnEvent`

 #### Parameters